Siddhu290/labour_hiring/README.md

 > The sequence diagram is used primarily to show the interactions
 > between objects in the sequential order that those interactions occur.
 > Developers typically think sequence diagrams were meant exclusively
 > for them.
-However, an organization's business staff can find sequence
+However, an organization’s business staff can find sequence
 > diagrams useful to communicate how the business currently works by
 > showing how various business objects interact .Sequence diagrams
 > illustrate how objects interact with each other.
 They focus on message